 If you wonder whether your insurance provider is stable, you can check their financial stability ratings with various organizations that provide financial ratings on insurers.

 - Whether you purchase non-admitted insurance or admitted insurance, it must still be sold to you by a licensed person or agency.

-- Non-admitted insurance still is subject to certain laws, it is just not subject to filing rates or following specified forms.
+- Non-admitted insurance still is subject to certain laws; it is just not subject to filing rates or following specified forms.

-- In the US many non-admitted insurance carriers are licensed as "admitted" in one or more states, which allows them to carry on business in other states as non-admitted.
+- In the US, many non-admitted insurance carriers are licensed as "admitted" in one or more states, which allows them to carry on business in other states as non-admitted.

 - Many admitted insurance companies have non-admitted insurance providers within their family of companies.

-Are Non-Admitted or Excess and Surplus Insurers Safe to Use?
+Are These Insurers Safe to Use?

 Just because an insurer is non-admitted doesn't mean it isn't stable.
 A non-admitted insurer may be better equipped to handle large losses or have more experience in high-risk environments than standard insurance companies, and may even provide certain advantages to consumers.

 Example of Non-Admitted Insurance and Stability